HL7/davinci-deqm/source/pages/datax.md

 As with the Submit Data case above, discovery of what CQM data (i.e. resources) are required is done through the *Data Requirements* operation on a Consumer's measure endpoint and the returned resources and profiles are referenced in the `MeasureReport.evaluatedResources` element.

-{% include img.html img="collect-data-steps.jpg" %}
+{% include img.html  img="collect-data-steps.jpg" caption = "Figure 2-5 Collect Data Steps"%}

 #### Collect Data Operation
 {:.no_toc}